roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "I see.
 So I am your first client?"

 Hinagiku is a bit ill, for she is _hentai_, but she is smart and perceptive.
 The days when she was extolled a gifted woman are bereft of life.
-Mere ringing a noise had just calmed down yet.
+Mere ringing a noise had just calmed down.

 "As was foreseeable of Yugg-chan's baa-chan.
 Quickly grasped--."